English Language Learning

 5. What proficiency level score does a student have to obtain to be considered English language proficient?

-As of January 1, 2010, students who obtain an overall composite proficiency level of 4.8 as well as a 4.2 composite literacy (reading/writing) proficiency level on the annually administered state approved English language proficiency test, ACCESS for ELLs®, are to be considered English language proficient.
+As of January 1, 2014, students who obtain an overall composite proficiency level of 5.0 as well as a reading proficiency level of 4.2 and a writing proficiency level of 4.2 on the annually administered state approved English language proficiency test, ACCESS for ELLs®, are to be considered English language proficient.

 Districts with additional questions regarding the determination of English language proficiency are encouraged to call the Division of English Language Learning at 312-814-3850.